 As a residential liberal arts college, Puget Sound is committed to providing a fully integrated environment for living and learning that supports student success and fosters strong engagement in the academic life of the college.
 Living on campus extends the intellectual conversation beyond the classroom and creates a holistic learning experience.
-The new hall will complement a wide range of existing residential offerings, including traditional residence halls, suite-style residences, Greek houses, and theme houses.
+Commencement Hall complements a wide range of existing residential offerings, including traditional residence halls, suite-style residences, Greek houses, and theme houses.

-Groundbreaking took place in May 2012, and the building will be ready for occupancy in August 2013.
+Groundbreaking took place in May 2012, and the building opened to student residents in August 2013.

-On the corner of North 13th and Lawrence Streets, adjacent to Seward and Regester halls, and to the Lawrence Street Theme House Row.
+On the corner of North 13th and Lawrence streets, adjacent to Seward and Regester halls, and to Theme House Row on Lawrence Street.

 Five levels at approximately 55,000 square feet include: